sa-concept-refactoring/doc/chapters/introduction.typ

 Automated tests often ensure that the correct functionality is retained.

 Older versions of integrated development environments (IDE) were implementing support for code analysis and tools like symbol lookup and refactorings themselves.
-This led to the problem that new languages only slowly gained adoption, one editor at a time and also that every tool had to spend the effort to implement the whole support.
+This led to the problem that new languages only slowly gained adoption, one editor at a time, each of them having to spend the effort to implement support for it.
-Another downside was that every tool had to spend the effort to implement the whole support on their own.
 The goal of the Language Server Protocol was to address this and have the compiler or an adjacent tool implement the logic of these IDE features independently of a specific editor in something called a Language Server.
 Editors then only need to know how to communicate with this Server and they gain support for a wide range of languages. @lsp_bit_services